Athlete's Foot

 • Wear your own open sandals/thongs in communal spaces such as changing rooms, showers and swimming pools.

-These recommendations will be coupled with either an over-the-counter anti-fungal medication for mild Athlete's Foot or prescribed medications for more severe conditions.
-As there are a range of anti-fungal options including ointments, creams, powders and sprays, we recommend you seek advice from our podiatrists on what the best treatment course would be for you.
+These recommendations will be coupled with either an over-the-counter antifungal medication for mild Athlete's Foot or prescribed medications for more severe conditions.
+As there are a range of anti-fungal options including ointments, creams, powders and sprays, we recommend you seek advice from your podiatrist on what the best treatment course would be for you.

-As the condition is contagious, if you notice a change in your skin around your toes and experience any of the signs & symptoms listed above, we recommend to seek treatment immediately before it becomes a stubborn fungal skin infection!
+As an Athlete’s foot infection is contagious, if you notice a change in your skin around your toes and experience any of the signs & symptoms listed above, we recommend seeking treatment immediately before it becomes a stubborn fungal skin infection.

 FAQs